ChickenKyiv/css-course/chapter-4.md

 If we add to our wrapper max-width: 400px, all elements will change their sides too.

 Because they count their sizes too.
 Because they count their widths based on percentage from parent element width.

+#### Part 3?

+I think for simple css tutorial we can create a simple recipe page.

+It will have h1 tag for recipe name

+h2 subheading

+blockquote for description

+image field for main recipe images
+Maybe we'll have part about css3 gradients for buttons or some panels like header

+Media queriest - another course too.

+Hover effects - it'll be awesome to give flexbox

+I'll use a code pen for code samples
+GitHub for saving assets
+no animations -> can be another course.

+maybe we'll add a lightbox / gallery